pi-this/MemoryMaster/README.md

 1. Install git at [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 2. type this into your terminal to download the game: `git clone https://github.com/pi-this/MemoryMaster.git`
 3. now type this in your terminal to open the game folder: `cd MemoryMaster`
-4. then in your game folder type this to run the python code: `python main.py`
+4. then in your game folder run the MemoryMaster.exe by simply typing MemoryMaster into your command prompt: `MemoryMaster`

+You can also run Memory Master by running the MemoryMaster.exe file by opening your file explorer and locating your .exe file and running that file.
+You can also run Memory Master's python file it self by running `python main.py` in your game folder.

 And that is how to run Memory Master on a Linux or Windows, play the game and look out for updates!